alreece45/amqp-rs/amqp0/specs/README.md

 To save some processing power, and the need for dependencies, a pre-generated file is used by default.
 To generate from the XML files:

- * Testing/Usage from another crate: enable the amqp-build-specs feature
+ * Testing/Usage from another crate: enable the amqp0-build-specs feature
  * Committing/preparing to release: amqp-pregen-specs

 Contributing/Developing